Jason2Brownlee/blog/content/posts/gym-for-all-the-skills-that-llms-are-eating.md

 What else is atrophying because we are using it less?

-I'm thinking specifically in the world of cheap+powerful LLMs, i.e 2025.
+I'm thinking specifically about the world of cheap+powerful LLMs, i.e 2025.

 * Writing?
 * Programming?
 * Problem Solving?
 * Reading?
+* Copywriting
 * Thinking?

 Make no mistake, LLMs are eating cognitive load bite by bite.